Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 \subsection{Experimental Setup}

 \parhead{Implementation} We implement \name on top of Gigahorse~\cite{grech2019gigahorse,grech2022elipmoc} and Greed~\cite{gritti2023confusum,ruaro2024not,ruaro2025history,ruaroapprove}, comprising 2.2K lines of Python code and 210 lines of Soufflé code.
-In more technical detail, we develop a Gigahorse plugin to analyze bytecode and recover the control flow of obfuscated contracts.
+In more technical detail, we develop a Gigahorse plugin with two main tasks.
+First, it analyzes bytecode to identify indirect jumps that indicate control-flow obfuscation.
+Second, for contracts identified as obfuscated, it recovers the control flow as described in~\autoref{sec:control-flow-deobfuscation}.
 We then use Gigahorse to lift the (deobfuscated) bytecode to its register-based Intermediate Representation (IR).
-Based on Greed, a symbolic execution engine, we implemented components for concolic execution, taint analysis, and the automatic synthesis of exploits to perform vulnerability detection and exploit generation.
+On top of this IR, we build on Greed, a symbolic execution engine, and implement components for seeded symbolic execution, taint analysis, and automatic exploit synthesis to support vulnerability detection and exploit generation.
 The system attempts to synthesize exploits through constraint-solving given the following inputs: the register-based IR of a contract along with the CFG and call graph generated by Gigahorse.
 For a given contract, we fetch its recent transactions using Etherscan's API~\cite{etherscan2025docs}.
 To validate exploits, we reconstruct the historical state using a Reth archive node~\cite{reth} and py-evm~\cite{pyevm,ethpwn}, and simulate their execution.